dantetam/boardgame/README.md

 Rand plr = Choose randomly from alive players.
 For example, if players 2, 3, and 5 are left, then roll 1-3 inclusive.
 Roll a 3, the effect applies to player 5.

 People Cards:
-Like action cards, but they're you! :D
+Like action cards, but they're you!
+People cards can be held in inventory. :D

 Item Cards:
 If you take an item card, it may have these effects: